VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the VW ID.4 offers minimal more room – 543 L compared to 523 L. That’s a difference of about 20 L.
+Looking at boot space, the VW ID.4 offers marginally more boot space – 543 L compared to 523 L. That’s a difference of about 20 L.

-When it comes to payload, VW ID.4 somewhat takes the win – 551 kg compared to 460 kg.
+When it comes to payload, the VW ID.4 carries slightly more – 551 kg compared to 460 kg.
 That’s a difference of about 91 kg.

 Who wins the race in the data check?